The Colors of Ices: Measuring ice column density through photometry: JWST Filters with Ice

 \section{JWST Filters with Ice}

 We discuss each of the JWST NIRCam filters that is potentially affected by known ices in this section.
 We limit our discussion to NIRCam, excluding MIRI and NIRISS, because large data sets with $>10^4$ stars (possibly $>>$) already exist in the Galactic Center \citep[][and projects 1182, 2092,]{Ginsburg2023,Gramze2025,Budaiev2025,Crowe2025}.
-The tools we present are equally applicable to MIRI data, but since we lack data sets in immediate need of modeling, we do not perform this modeling here.
+The tools we present are equally applicable to MIRI, but because we lack MIRI photometry, we do not model ices in the MIRI bands here.

+A theme throughout this section is that water ice contributes to opacity in most bands, even when it is not the dominant absorber in a specific filter.